Monday, March 25, 2024

 However, consumer advocates and ethical financial advisors will want to curb financially vulnerable consumers’ attraction to crypto.
 The researchers found evidence that a fear message can counteract the FOMO effect.
 The text used in the study was, “9 out of 10 investors suffer severe losses when investing in crypto.”

 A separate project found the driving force of FOMO toward cryptocurrency investing is more likely in people who show high interpersonal agreeableness and low self-confidence.
-When a financial advisor identifies these characteristics in a consumer, delivering fear messages is especially important.
+When a financial advisor identifies these characteristics in a consumer, delivering fear messages is especially influential.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.